-‘Basketball Wives’ Alum Draya Michele Dazzles Instagram Followers In Shimmery Backless Micro Mini-Dress
+‘Basketball Wives’ Alum Draya Michele Dazzles Instagram Followers In Shimmery Backless Mini Dress

 “Jackpot of the year,” a second added.

-“I’d bet everything on that,” another admirer wrote, a quip likely inspired by the photo’s casino setting
+“I’d bet everything on that,” another admirer wrote, a quip likely inspired by the photo’s casino setting.

 “You look good in everything,” a fourth commenter gushed.

-The photo also inspired marriage proposals and the use of collections of emoji meant to express positive sentiment about her appearance.
+The photo also inspired marriage proposals and various emoji meant to express positive sentiments about her appearance.

 In the caption, Draya revealed that the dress is from her most recent collaboration with trendy fashion retailer Superdown.
-While the former reality TV star didn’t share the name of the design in her caption, a glance at the website reveals that it’s called the “Scarlette Mini-Dress” and that it retails for $66.
+While the former reality TV star didn’t share the name of the design in her caption, a glance at the website reveals that it’s called the “Scarlett Mini Dress” and that it retails for $68.
 According to the product description, the neckline features a button closure at the back that’s covered by Draya’s hair in the photo.
 The garment is also unlined.

-Draya has had two previous releases with Superdown and she’s modeled a selection of pieces from each collection on her Instagram page.
+Draya has had two previous releases with Superdown, and she’s modeled a selection of pieces from each collection on her Instagram page.

-In a recent photo, she rocked her “Icing On the Cake dress, a neon-pink mini with a cold shoulder neckline from her first collaboration with Superdown.
-Just like her most recent photo, this one was also taken from behind which again showed off the curves of her derriere.
+In an earlier photo, she rocked her “Icing on the Cake” dress, a neon pink mini with a cold-shoulder neckline, from her first collaboration with Superdown.
+Just like her most recent snap, this one was also taken from behind, which again showed off the curves of her derriere.
 Fans appeared to enjoy the look as the image has received over 150,000 likes and 1,000-plus comments since it was uploaded on December 1.

 Based on the design of both outfits, it appears that Draya has a thing for sequins since they’re a feature on each dress.
-The silver sequins on “Icing On The Cake” are a lot subtler, however.
-It’s also more than the “Scarlette” mini as it retails for $82.
+The silver sequins on “Icing on the Cake” are a lot more subtle, however.
+It also costs more than the “Scarlett” mini as it retails for $82.

 Draya’s fans can look forward to monthly releases from her partnership with Superdown until February of next year.